samuelroland/CloudSys-labs/lab3/chatbotLab3.md

 ## Vector Store Creation
 We are going to use **Azure Cosmos DB** for this part.
-The home page of this service is here: [Create an Azure Cosmos DB account](https://portal.azure.com/#create/Microsoft.DocumentDB).
-But we didn't used it as we
+The home page of this service is here: [Create an Azure Cosmos DB account](https://portal.azure.com/#create/Microsoft.DocumentDB)

 1. The first thing to do is to [install the Azure CLI `az`](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and run `az login`.
 1. Install Python dependencies